 The Hungerford Club started its life as the Church House Club and Library in 1901.

-Some years later (c1910) land was acquired from Mr Wooldridge (of The Wharf), and a Sports Section was established, including bowling green, croquet lawn and tennis courts.
+Some years later, at the end of the First World War, land was acquired from Mr Wooldridge (of The Wharf), and a Sports Section was established, including bowling green, croquet lawn and tennis courts.
+Mr Wooldridge also gave the (wooden) pavilion free of charge.
 In August 1918 it was handed over to the Club.
 An agreement at the time stated that should the club no longer find a use for it, the ground should revert to the Town and Manor of Hungerford.

 The sports ground was laid out on land between The Croft and the canal.
 The original plan was different from the modern layout, and two tennis courts can be seen on the site of the present-day bowling green.
 In the background can be seen the cottages at Strongrove Hill (including the ruins of one razed by fire).
 The three tall poplar trees are adjacent to Hungerford canal lock.